IBM/example-health-jee-openshift/README.md

 ## Update the gateway timeout settings to allow long running APIs.

 The default OpenShift timeout for the gateway is 30 seconds, too short for long running REST calls like the `generate` endpoint to load health data.
-It's neceessary to set the route timeout to a longer value for the route defined for the health API:
+It's necessary to set the route timeout to a longer value for the route defined for the health API:

 ```
   #   oc annotate route example-api --overwrite haproxy.router.openshift.io/timeout=60m